rarescosma/octotail/README.md

 ## Wait, what?!

-Invoked with a `commit_sha` and a `workflow_name`, it polls the GitHub API for a matching workflow run.
+Invoked with a `commit_sha` (and optionally `--workflow-name` and/or `--ref-name`), it polls the GitHub API for a matching workflow run.
 When a job associated with the run starts, it instructs a headless chromium-based browser to visit the job's page.

 The browser's traffic passes through a [mitmproxy][] instance that it uses to extract the authenticated WebSocket subscriptions for live tailing.